-This roasted salsa verdé combines tomatillos, onions, garlic, and cilantro with three different peppers; including jalapeno, poblano, and Serrano.
-It’s got just the right amount of heat, is easy to prepare, and is ready to go in just 20 minutes.
-Naturally vegan and gluten-free.
+This roasted salsa verde combines tomatillos, onions, garlic, and cilantro with jalapeno, poblano, and Serrano peppers.
+It’s got just the right amount of heat and is simple to prepare in just 20-minutes.
+Naturally gluten-free and vegan.

 If you’ve never made homemade salsa before you might not know how simple it really is.
 My hope, however, is that I can convince you of the amazingness and ease of making your own salsa.
 I’m confident that once you’ve made your own salsa a time or two, you’ll be convinced to forget all about that less than desirable store-bought stuff.

 Truth be told, I don’t typically follow a recipe to make salsa.
 Once you’re familiar with building blocks it’s really easy to throw together a delicious salsa and it’s nearly impossible to mess it up!